matchesfashion/acme-supermarket/README.md

 The basket should automatically apply the following promotions:

 - Buy-one-get-one-free for Fruit Tea
-- Buy three or more Strawberries and the unit price drops to £4.50
+- The unit price for Strawberries drops to £4.50 when there are three or more of them in the basket

 The user should be able to see all the items in their basket and the basket total.
 Items should animate in when added to the basket.